-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2010.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2015.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently offered admission.
+Admitted applicants should include wait-listed students

-C1 Total first-time, first-year (freshman) men who applied 2722 C1 Total first-time, first-year (freshman) women who applied 4339 C1 Total first-time, first-year (freshman) men who were admitted 2027 C1 Total first-time, first-year (freshman) women who were admitted 3167 C1 Total full-time, first-time, first-year (freshman) men who enrolled 868 C1 Total part-time, first-time, first-year (freshman) men who enrolled 25 C1 Total full-time, first-time, first-year (freshman) women who enrolled 1181 C1 Total part-time, first-time, first-year (freshman) women who enrolled 24
+C1 Total first-time, first-year (freshman) men who applied 2144 C1 Total first-time, first-year (freshman) women who applied 4072 C1 Total first-time, first-year (freshman) men who were admitted 1467 C1 Total first-time, first-year (freshman) women who were admitted 2843 C1 Total full-time, first-time, first-year (freshman) men who enrolled 616 C1 Total part-time, first-time, first-year (freshman) men who enrolled 17 C1 Total full-time, first-time, first-year (freshman) women who enrolled 1042 C1 Total part-time, first-time, first-year (freshman) women who enrolled 15

-C2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)
+Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

-Yes No C2 Do you have a policy of placing students on a waiting list? Х C2 If yes, please answer the questions below for Fall 2010 admissions: C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted
+Yes No C2 Do you have a policy of placing students on a waiting list?
+X C2 If yes, please answer the questions below for Fall 2015 admissions: • C2 Number of qualified applicants offered a place on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted C2 Is your waiting list ranked?

-- C2 Is your waiting list ranked? - C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?
+- If yes, do you release that information to students? - Do you release that information to school counselors?